Combine latin and greek words to make your own Special Species!

 Every species has its own unique scientific name that is chosen by the individual or team that discovers it.
 The name usually reflects something about the species itself.

 Carl Linnaeus came up with the 'binomial' naming system, which means two names.
 Every species is known by two names - we are Homo sapiens (meaning man thinking, or wise).

-You can come up with your own special species by combining together different latin or greek words and imagining what the species would look like and why it might have evolved to have those features.
+You can come up with your own special species by combining together different latin or greek words and imagining what the species would look like and why the species might have developed those features through evolution.

 How to create your own Special Species

 There are three main ways: